marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 DS301 only defines the length of each encoded character to be 16 bits.
 DS1301 defines ISO10646:2003 UCS-2 as character set, which is only 16 bit wide.

-However since UCS-2 is obsolete now, this library uses utf-16-le as encoding, as this is the most comparable.
+Since UCS-2 is obsolete now, this library uses utf-16-le as encoding, as this is the most comparable.

 TIME_OF_DAY
 ~~~~~~~~~~~